I look after someone (unpaid carer)

 "Caring" covers a wide range of situations:

-- You are a carer if you look after a partner, family member or friend who is dependent on you for care and/or support because they are older and frail, disabled, have a long term illness or they need help with everyday tasks because of a significant mental health problem and/or a problem with drugs or alcohol.
+- You are an unpaid carer if you look after a partner, family member or friend who is dependent on you for care and/or support because they are older and frail, disabled, have a long term illness or they need help with everyday tasks because of a significant mental health problem and/or a problem with drugs or alcohol.

 - You don’t have to provide care for a set number of hours to be a carer.
 You may look after someone 24 hours a day/7 days a week or you may provide care for a few hours a week after work or at weekends.